-So many people dream of the day they can leave the rat race behind and start their own work from home business.
-And, working from home is great!
+Many people dream of the day they can leave the rat race behind and start their own work from home business.

 Here are 5 easy tips to help you stay productive during your day:

 Create A Work Schedule – And Stick To It

 One of the first things you need to do is decide when your work day starts and ends, as well as what days of the week will be work days.

 Depending on your business you may have a lot of flexibility on the days and times you work.
 But, some businesses have to deal with other businesses so the schedule is more restrictive.

 Whichever category you fall into, make a schedule for your work times and stick with it.

 Also, if you have kids at home during your work hours, make sure they, or their babysitter, know not to disturb you during work hours unless someone is bleeding!

 One of the best tricks to time management I’ve ever come across is to set a timer before I start a certain task.